 Karen, a young recently married professional working in the CBD, has just moved to rapidly growing Sydenham to start a family.
 There is a bus stop right outside the door of her new house, but the bus service runs at 50 minute intervals so hardly anyone catches it unless they are desperate and have no choice.
 The bus takes about 20 minutes to get to the station.

-The Watergardens station car park has been under construction for about 6 months.
+The Watergardens station car park took 6 months to build.
 It is so huge that when Karen tries driving to the station to catch the train it takes 7 minutes to walk from her car to the platform.
 Despite this, the car park is always full from a very early hour.

 Whether going to the city or coming home again, the trains are always packed – even at 10pm.
 Karen is lucky to find space on the train home.
 After trying public transport for a little while she gives up and drives instead.